Germany 2010 "Bicentenary of Nature Science Museum in Berlin"

 Since the museum renovation in 2007, a large hall explains biodiversity and the processes of evolution, while several rooms feature regularly changing special exhibitions.
 The glass-walled "Wet Collection" Wing with 12.6 km of shelf space displays one million specimens preserved in an ethanol solution and held in 276,000 jars.

 The main hall of the Museum, the atrium, contains the exhibition that takes the visitors back in time 150 million years ago.
-It shows fossils of prehistoric animals and plants that inhabitated the Earth during the Upper Jurassic, including five dinosaur skeletons discovered by paleontologist of the Museum during their expedition in what was then German East Africa, modern-day Tanzania, between 1909 and 1913:
+It shows fossils of prehistoric animals and plants that inhabited the Earth during the Upper Jurassic, including five dinosaur skeletons discovered by paleontologist of the Museum during their expedition in what was then German East Africa, modern-day Tanzania, between 1909 and 1913:

 Cast of Allosaurus fragilis skeleton with the head reconstruction